 Curious to know more?
 Read this extensive Spark Tutorial!

 It consists of fundamental processing engine called the Spark Core and this is accompanied with the set of libraries.
+The Spark interface lets you program the Spark cluster incorporating the data parallelism and fault tolerance.
 Its distributed processing engine is written in either of the languages like Scala, Java or Python.
 There are multiple APIs in order to explore the distributed ETL application development.
 The multiple libraries written on top of the Spark Core lets perform varied applications like SQL data parsing, deploying machine learning and processing streaming workloads.

 It conveniently replaces the Hadoop MapReduce, it goes much further.
 It has immensely profound implications for the data science community.
 The MLlib library is extensively deployed for machine learning applications.
 It increasingly fulfills the needs of the data science domains like classification, clustering, regression, collaborative filtering and dimensionality reduction.